Zoom Service Links

 WHAT DO I NEED FOR ONLINE WORSHIP?

-• To fully participate online you will need the worship booklet you can access online on a Google link, or we can send you an email with a Google Doc version of the booklet if you contact our church office.
+- To fully participate online you will need the service bulletin you can access online on a Google folder link here for Sunday or here for Wednesday.
 You can also attend without it and just experience the sights and sounds of the service.
-At in-person services a printed worship booklet can be provided.

 WHAT SHOULD I WEAR?